DS4PS/cpp-529-fall-2020/schedule.md

 As part of the final project, you will also record a video presentation of 15-20 minutes and give an oral presentation of your dynamic dashboard.
 Be sure to highlight your findings, and policy implications and recommendations.
 You may record the video presentation on your computer and then upload it to [youtube](https://www.youtube.com/upload).
 -->

-Submission: You will submit the .rmd file, the .html file, and the link to your youtube video to Canvas.
+Submission: You will submit the .rmd file, the .html file, and the link to your live shiny dashboard.

-**Notes on Saving Your Cartogram to File**
+## Notes on Saving Your Dorling Cartogram to File

 You can create your cartogram from scratch each time, or simply save your cartogram as a geojson map file, and you can re-load it when you need it.
 Saving the cartogram will simplify the data steps needed for your final dashboard: